My name is Alexander Cheves. My nickname is Beastly. I write about sex. I wrote a book.

-I’m in my thirties, I’m super fucking gay, I’ve never been on a date or had sex.
+I’m in my thirties, I’m super fucking gay, and I’ve never been on a date or had sex.
 Honestly, it makes some sense to me considering my history – spending the better part of your life in the closet AND being so busy with school tends to put a damper on one’s dating life.
 As I settle into my career and become more interested in dating, I’m finding that there something is holding me back.
 I don’t feel attractive or sexy or fuckable.
-Kind of sucks, to be honest.
+It kind of sucks, to be honest.
 It’s to the point where I can’t imagine myself having sex with men or being seen in a sexual manner.
 I want to love and be loved, to want and be wanted, to hold and be held, etc. I want to be intimate with someone in a non-platonic way.
 I want to date.
 BUT There is a big part of me that feels unworthy of love and intimacy and sex and all that.
 Honestly, I know why I haven’t dated yet, but I also know why I feel like I can’t now.
 I don’t feel like other men would want me.
 I’m so inexperienced… is it too late for me?

 You’re in your thirties — very young.
 You are not too late.
 There are many queer men who stay in the closet, get married, maybe even have kids, get divorced, and come out in their thirties (and forties, and fifties).
 When they do, they are greener than you are.
-Unlike them, you have been out of the closet and know something of your culture.
+Unlike them, you have been out of the closet and know something about your culture.
 You’re not starting from zero.

 So you’re not alone.
 Many queer men reading this feel as you feel.
 It has taken me a lifetime to build a positive self-image.
 Even still, one unflattering glance in the mirror can leave me feeling ugly and valueless in a culture that seems to only reward fit bodies and conventional beauty.

 In my Advocate slideshow on “switching,” I wrote about “pillars” — a topic I bring up with clients when discussing self-confidence: